danoneata/maximal-empty-rectangles/README.md

 mers = get_maximal_empty_rectangles(board, defects)
 ```

-Note that the `get_maximal_empty_rectangles` function assumes that the defects are placed in a "board", so it will generate additional MERs that are delimited by the defects and the board limits.
+Note that the `get_maximal_empty_rectangles` function assumes that the defects are placed in an enclosing rectangle (`board`), so it will generate additional MERs that are delimited by the defects and the board limits.

 # Explanation of the approach